AliusDieMorietur/course-work/README.md

 - [x] Basic methods for indexeddb
 - [ ] A large set of different functions for working with data inside indexeddb objects
 ## Requirements
-* Provided http-server to serve static or other http-server which can handle this task
+* http-server to serve static
 ## Usage
 # Scv
 Created to facilitate the creation of PWA projects, it can also create any file hierarchy you need in your custom projects